 The ground floor entrance door, the one on the right, originally this was two little houses, leads you into the front hall which has a tiled floor and gives access right to the lounge and stairs to first floor and left to the kitchen/laundry room and ground floor shower, wc.

-The lounge diner has dining table for six or seven, comfy sofa and two armchairs, windows and a door to the rear, and through the arch to the kitchen and back around to the front of the cottage.
+The lounge diner has dining table for eight, comfy sofa and two armchairs, windows and a door to the rear, and through the arch to the kitchen and back around to the front of the cottage.
 Outside at the rear is a little private courtyard/patio.
 Folding table & four chairs available.

-The kitchen/laundry room has a gas stove (gas rings and oven), fridge with freezer compartment, microwave.
-The scullery has large sink, dishwasher, washing machine, along with all the usual pots, pans, cutlery, etc.
+The kitchen has a gas stove (gas rings and oven), fridge with freezer compartment, microwave.
+The scullery has large sink, dishwasher, washing machine, and storage cupboards.
+Ironing board available.